 Tuning: CC GC GC DC CG

 This piece also involves numbers, but even more directly.
 In recent years I’ve been interested in exploring various rhythmic juxtaposition ideas, especially inspired by concepts used in South Indian music.
 I wrote this tune as a way of working with patterns of five within the standard 4/4 or 2/2 time signature rhythmic context.
 I thought it would be kind of a fun inside joke to explore these ideas on my 10-string bass, since the strings are arranged in five sets of two.
 The title had to be reflective of these numbers in the letter count, too, of course!
 The tuning also reflects this idea.
 Although they appear in various octaves, there are only three notes, C, G and D. These notes are related in the Pythagorean domain; G is the perfect fifth of C and D is the perfect fifth of G. Therefore, if you move "by fives" two times, this is the set of notes you end up with: C>G>D.

 Much of this piece I wrote away from the instrument, just thinking about the rhythmic patterns I wanted to work with while I was traveling, walking from place to place or doing errands.
 A few long plane flights allowed me to flesh out some of them in detail.
 I’m not able to bring my 10-string bass on the road with me, so the rhythmical-numerical structure came first, then the music.
 A rare period of a few weeks at home allowed me the time to work it all out on the instrument and record it.

 We usually think of a piece of music as primarily focusing on melody and accompanying harmony, so it’s fun to work the other way where the rhythm provides a kind of underlying code the music is based on.
-Everything in this piece fits in a standard count of four, so if you like, you can count along!
+Everything in this piece fits in a standard count of half-time 4/4, so if you like, you can count along!